neo4j-field/itservice-secops-graph/README.md

 The vulnerability analysis has been done using SCA and SAST scanners.
 Anybody can replace the demo data with real SBOMs and reports from Trivy and Bearer.

 The Demo is aimed to show a Knowledge Graph consisting of IT Infrastructure Data as well as IT Services and Customer Information.
-Adding security and sbom information it helps people responsible for security to have 'actionable insights'.
+Adding security and sbom information helps people responsible for security to have 'actionable insights'.

 ## Screenshots